 Staff will assist customers in finding information about diseases, medical conditions, tests, and treatments in print and electronic resources.
 Staff does not interpret the information found in these medical resources.
 Staff does not make diagnoses, give advice, or recommend specific health care professionals.

-C. Research Requests
+D. Research Requests

-If the information needed to answer a question is very lengthy or must be compiled from several sources, staff helps the customer to locate appropriate materials, show him or her how to use them, and checks periodically to make sure the customer is progressing well.
 When a research request is phoned in, staff encourages the customer to come to the library to use material that is only accessible in the library.
 Staff may recommend electronic resources and material to borrow from other libraries, and may make referrals to other libraries and organizations when those collections would better meet the customer’s needs.

 Local History Reference